 If You Have 5-7 Days: Do Both#

 This is what I tell most visitors.
-The KL-Penang combo is the best introduction to Malaysia.
+The KL-Penang combo is the ideal introduction to Malaysia.

 Kuala Lumpur